emerichunter/emerichunter.github.io/_posts/2017-12-11-pgbench-tools-p2.md

 To mitigate this issue, it is also possible to run the same test several times.
 This way one can get an average value.

-By seperating the outliers, one can obtain average values that represents a behaviour we might call "normal".
+By seperating the outliers, one can obtain average values that represent a behaviour we might call "normal".
 If a test fails it is advised to delete it.

 ### Parameters used